 The BSCC, established in 2012, is a multi-faceted organization that assists the counties on community corrections issues.
 The agency annually administers and awards millions of dollars in grants designed to reduce recidivism and address juvenile justice and delinquency prevention, sets standards for the training of local corrections officers and the operations of local corrections facilities, promulgates regulations and inspects local detention facilities, and administers the current lease-revenue bond process for local jail improvements.

-For more information on the grant awards please contact Kimberly Bushard at Kimberly.email@example.com or at 916-324-0999
+For more information on the grant awards please contact Kimberly Bushard at Kimberly.email@example.com new email or at 916-324-0999